kitconcept/volto-light-theme/docs/how-to-guides/visual-regression-tests.md

 At the top left, you can see the metadata of the test run.
 In the center, there's the screenshot taken during the test run.
 At the bottom, there's a menu where you can select the different tabs from the browser, and other specific data.

+4. Click on the {guilabel}`attachments` tab.
-At the very bottom, you can see a list of tabs for selecting the different screenshots taken during the test run, and specifically:
+You can see a list of tabs for selecting the different screenshots taken during the test run, and specifically:

 Diff
 :   Shows the differences between the baseline and the new screenshot.